Hafas/nostegama/README.md

 This plugin will browse the local storage for a suitable grid image.

+*The file name should equal the grid image's file name for this plugin to work properly.*

 Profile properties this plugin uses:
 * `gridDir`:  *mandatory* Path to a directory where the plugin should browse for grid images